-However, for the purposes of this website, more reading simply means this: A HIGHER ACT READING SCORE!
-I'm not saying read a novel a day or a week.
+However, for the purposes of this website, more reading simply means this: A HIGHER ACT SCORE!
+I'm not saying you or your child need to read a novel a day or a week.
 I'm not saying that you need to be reading "Macbeth" or The Lord of the Rings on your weekends.
 But, I am saying that you need to be reading something, anything.
 It can be a magazine that you like, or a book about something you like, or whatever.
 Find something (in print) to read, and read a little every day or a bit every week.
 The effect will be a good one!

 If you're a parent wondering why your son or daughter isn't raptured by a library, consider buying a magazine subscription for your child about something he or she is interested in.
 In my house growing up, I loved fishing, and so did my Dad.
 He always kept a magazine around called "Saltwater Sportsman" for himself, but I could usually be found with the latest issue, reading about some new boat or gear or hot fishing spot.

 The best ACT prep is to go back and time and have your son or daughter read more.
 However, that is of course not a possibility.
 Try working with them where they are; it's not too late to pick up a reading habit, but it will probably begin with an area of interest.